Cabinet Gregory

 Whether permanently resident in France or not, you should understand your French tax obligations

-A large number of changes were made to French taxes in 2011, including Wealth Tax, Gift & Inheritance Taxes, Taxes on Trusts, an Exit Tax and a Tax on High Income
+French taxes undergo regular changes, and it’s important to remain up to date on all taxes, including: Wealth Tax, Gift & Inheritance Taxes, Taxes on Trusts, an Exit Tax and a Tax on High Income

 French residents are liable to French taxes on worldwide income and wealth.